forumpay/woocommerce-payment-gateway-plugin/README.md

 > **Can not select cryptocurrency, there is no dropdown:**
 This issue probably happens because webshop's backend cannot access ForumPay.
 Please check if your API keys in the configuration are correct.

+> **The plugin has been installed and activated successfully, but it does not appear in the WooCommerce payments settings** Please ensure that you have installed the latest release of the ForumPay Payment Gateway plugin from [this](https://github.com/forumpay/woocommerce-payment-gateway-plugin/releases/latest) url.

+## Logs

+To access logs, navigate to the admin dashboard and select WooCommerce > Status > Logs